LisaKr/abba-petition/README.md

 # A petition aimed to reunite ABBA

 As a student project at SPICED Academy I built a petition site using Node.js, Express, PostgreSQL and Handlebars.
+It is hosted on [Heroku](https://reuniteabba.herokuapp.com/).

 First, the user can register or log in.
 <p align="center">